rstolpe/docs-stolpe/How-To/VMWare ESXi/update-esxi-webgui.md

 ### If you get in to any errors
 Sometime it happens that you will run in to errors so I'll go through the usual fixes below.

-* First we will try to activate cache on our host
+* First step is to make sure that cache are activated
 * Click on **Host** in left menu **-> System -> Swap Edit settings**

 <!-- wp:image {"lightbox":{"enabled":true},"id":312,"sizeSlug":"large","linkDestination":"none"} -->